codder077/Nodejs_App/README.md

     ```bash
     npm install

-4. Set up environment variables:
+## Setup Environment Variables

+To configure the application, you'll need to set up environment variables.
+Follow these steps:

--Create a .env file in the root directory and add the following:
+1. Create a `.env` file in the root directory of the project.

+2. Add the following environment variables to the `.env` file:

    ```env
    MONGO_URI=<your-mongodb-connection-string>